 How Do You Make It?

-Whether you’re looking to welcome someone into your home in a traditional Brazilian way or you just want to try a delicious and unique coffee concoction, cafezinho will not disappoint!
+Whether you’re looking to welcome someone into your home in a traditional Brazilian way or you just want to try a delicious and unique coffee concoction, making cafezinho will not disappoint!
 Let’s get into how to make it.

 1. Boil water and sugar.